-- 8.5.
-Amplification 6.2 requires that Members "show clearly that they take responsibility for their work".
+- 8.4 Amplification 6.2 requires that Members "show clearly that they take responsibility for their work".
 It is essential to the trust in which the profession is held that there is clear accountability for any work carried out by Members.
-It would not be appropriate therefore for communications to users to be presented anonymously, especially where they are likely to influence, or be relied upon by, the user. - 8.6.
-It may sometimes be the case that the person taking ultimate responsibility for work has not themselves carried out the bulk of the work.
-In cases like this, the person taking responsibility for the work will need to ensure that they have fully understood what has been done and have carried out any relevant checks before signing the work. - 8.7.
-Users are entitled to expect that the Member who has carried out a piece of work is satisfied that the information being provided is suitable and accurate.
-Members are expected to ensure that they are never knowingly associated with misleading information.
+It would not be appropriate therefore for communications to users to be presented anonymously, especially where they are likely to influence or be relied upon by the user. - 8.5 It may sometimes be the case that the person taking ultimate responsibility for work has not themselves carried out the bulk of the work.
+In cases like this, the person taking responsibility for the work will need to ensure that they have fully understood what has been done and have carried out any relevant checks before signing the work.